Skip navigation

 If you think this applies to you, please email [email protected] and we can provide further details.

-Australian assisted dying laws are some of the most restrictive in the world, intended to help a small number of terminally ill adults in extreme circumstances.
+Australian assisted dying laws are some of the most restrictive in the world, intended to help a small number of dying people in extreme circumstances.
 To access voluntary assisted dying a person must:

-• Have a terminal illness likely to end their life within six months (or 12 months for neurological conditions.
-Queensland has a blanket 12 month timeframe for all illnesses) and experience unbearable suffering
+• Have a terminal illness likely to end their life imminently and be experiencing unbearable suffering

 • Have decision-making capacity about voluntary assisted dying